 Growth Messages: Hormone and HER2/neu Status

-Doctors want to know what’s motivating your cancer cells.
-By testing for three known cell “receptors” that are important to cell growth, doctors can reveal some of the ways your cancer cells proliferate (multiply).
-This can suggest powerful means to fight the disease.
+By testing for three known cell “receptors” that are important to cell growth, doctors can reveal some of the ways your specific cancer cells proliferate (multiply).
+This can mean powerful options to fight the disease are available.

 Unfortunately, breast cancers in young women often lack some or all of these receptors, ruling out some treatment options.
 This page will help you learn about the different tests doctors perform so you can better understand your cancer, your treatment options and ways to manage the unique challenges many young women face.

-Estrogen and progesterone: Doctors test cancer cells for receptors to the hormones estrogen and progesterone.
-Cells with estrogen receptor (ER) respond to estrogen and those with progesterone receptor (PR) respond to progesterone.
+Estrogen and progesterone: Doctors test cancer cells for receptors that respond to the hormones estrogen and progesterone.
 These receptors often appear together — that is, “ER-positive” (or ER+) cancer cells can also be “PR-positive” (PR+).

 HER2/neu (human epidermal growth factor receptor 2): This receptor also plays an important role in the system of signals involved in cell growth.
 It appears in extra amounts on the surface of some types of cancer cells, including breast and ovarian cancers.
 Pathologists examine cancer cells for HER2/neu overexpression using IHC (ImmunoHistoChemistry) or FISH (Fluorescence In Situ Hybridization) tests.